saqibapps/gear4music/README.md

 Improvements

+-Consignment data would come from a flat file or would be generated from a database.
-- No security has been added to the scripes.
+- No security has been added to the scripts.
 - More validation should be added to the consignment data.
 - Checks to see if filehandles are actually available or have failed.
 Failure will cause script to crash.
 - Possibly have the batchprocessing class extend the File class.